- Search The Registry

 - My Account

 *On this date, in 1910, Bayard Rustin was born.
-He was a Black activist and principal organizer of the 1963 March on Washington.
+He was a Black Gay activist and principal organizer of the 1963 March on Washington.

 Rustin was from West Chester, Pennsylvania.
-One of twelve children, he was impacted in the name of American Civil Rights as a teenager.
+One of twelve children, he was impacted by American Civil Rights as a teenager.
 While on a trip with his mostly white high school football team, he was thrown out of a restaurant because he was Black.
 He was a member of the Young Communist League for a brief time in 1936, and the FBI used this association to discredit him.
-He worked closely with A. Phillip Randolph and, together, they were effective enough to force then President, Franklin Roosevelt, to issue an executive order banning demonstrations against industries with government contracts.
+He worked closely with A. Phillip Randolph and, together, they were effective enough to force then-President, Franklin Roosevelt, to issue an executive order banning demonstrations against industries with government contracts.

-Bayard Rustin who was personally associated and active in the LGBT community all of his life, died on August 24, 1987.
+Bayard Rustin who was personally associated with and active in the LGBT community all of his life, died on August 24, 1987.

 The African American Atlas